CompPhysics/ComputationalPhysics2/README2021.md

 computational projects, some of the most widely used many-body methods with pertinent algorithms and high-performance computing topics such as advanced parallelization techniques and object orientation.
-Furthermore, Machine Learning and quantum computing may be presented if of interest.
+Furthermore, elements of Machine Learning and quantum computing may be presented if of interest.
+In particular we will here employ deep learning techniques based on neural networks and so-called Boltzmann machines.
 The methods and algorithms that will be studied may vary from year to year depending on the interests of the participants, but the main focus will be on systems from computational material science, solid-state physics, atomic and molecular physics,